roysouvik2/colon_cancer_parameter_estimation_sensitivity_analysis/README.md

 # Description of the files:
 PARAMETER ESTIMATION-

-DRIVER.m: The main file to run a optimization algorithm for estimating parameters
+DRIVER.m: The main file to run a optimization algorithm for estimating parameters.

-forward.m: Solves the forward ODE QSP model for colon cancer
+forward.m: Solves the forward ODE QSP model for colon cancer.
+Should modify if the QSP model changes.

-adjoint.m: solves the adjoint ODE
+adjoint.m: solves the adjoint ODE.
+Should modify if the QSP model changes.

-data.m: Generates the patient data to be fed in as input for the optimization setup
+data.m: Generates the patient data to be fed in as input for the optimization setup.
+Should modify if the QSP model changes.

-J.m: Functional to be minimized that includes the data-fitting least squares terms and regularization terms
+J.m: Functional to be minimized that includes the data-fitting least squares terms and regularization terms.
+Should modify if the QSP model changes.

-gradient.m: Computes the gradient of the reduced functional
+gradient.m: Computes the gradient of the reduced functional.
+Should modify if the QSP model changes.

-optim.m: Optimization solver
+optim.m: Optimization solver.

-lin_search.m: Line search algorithm required for the gradient step of the optimization solver
+lin_search.m: Line search algorithm required for the gradient step of the optimization solver.

-inner_g.m: Computes the inner product of 2 vectors
+inner_g.m: Computes the inner product of 2 vectors.

-parameters.m: Contains the list of all the known and user defined parameter values for the colon cancer model
+parameters.m: Contains the list of all the known and user defined parameter values for the colon cancer model.
+Should modify if the QSP model changes.

 SENSITIVTY ANALYSIS-

-LHS.m: Computes the Latin hypercube samples (LHS) of the uncertain parameters obtained from the optimization step
+LHS.m: Computes the Latin hypercube samples (LHS) of the uncertain parameters obtained from the optimization step.

-Weibull_par.m: Computes the LHS for a given uncertain parameter using a Weibull distribution
+Weibull_par.m: Computes the LHS for a given uncertain parameter using a Weibull distribution.

-Newton.m: Computes the scale and the shape parameter of a Weibull distribution in a given interval
+Newton.m: Computes the scale and the shape parameter of a Weibull distribution in a given interval.

-par_corr.m: Computes the PRCC of the uncertain parameters with respect to the tumor cell count
+par_corr.m: Computes the PRCC of the uncertain parameters with respect to the tumor cell count.

 # Description of the pdf file
 The pdf file is the summary of the actual paper under preparation based on which the codes have been developed.